mauriciojost/main4ino-server/README.md

 One example of a project making use of `main4ino-arduino` is [here](https://github.com/mauriciojost/botino-arduino).

+## Features

+Current features include:

+- REST API using mainly JSON to interact with devices
+- web UI to interact with users (to interact with devices)
+- authentication on web UI and REST API
+- device properties edition via web UI
+- device properties synchronization with server
+- device time synchronization
+- device logs storage and exploration via web UI
+- firmware server (for Arduino firmware auto-upgrade)
+- CI/CD example using Jenkins

 ## Basics

 A `device` is an embedded system.
 For instance, a device can be an alarm based on Arduino.